TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 40/Job 40.19.md

 ---

-He is the chief of the ways of God: He [only] that made him giveth him his sword.
+He is the chief of the ways of God.
+He who made him gives him his sword.